 - Less damaging to marine life than other kinds of tidal energy.

-Cons of tidal power
+Cons of tidal lagoons

 - It can impact on marine life – although these effects are localised, not global, unlike the environmental effects of some other forms of energy production.
 They can also be limited, with proper planning.